Selangor: Agriculture

 Agriculture, a thriving sector of Selangor's economy, contributes 1.4% of the state's GDP.
-Significant crops grown in the state are star fruits, papayas and bananas.
+Agricultural activities of significance in the state include the establishment of palm oil and rubber plantation sites.
+Selangor was one of the states in colonial Malaya where rubber plantations were first established in early the 20th century. and Malaya became the world's biggest producer of rubber by the 1930s.
+Later many rubber plantations were replaced by palm oil in the later part of the 20th century.
+Coconut and coffee were also planted.
+Other crops grown in the state are star fruits, papayas and bananas.
 Selangor is not a major producer of rice; however, paddy fields exist in Kuala Selangor and Sabak Bernam.
-Other agricultural activities in the state include the establishment of palm oil and rubber plantation sites.

 Tourism

 Tourist attractions in Selangor include the I-City in Shah Alam, a retail and commercial hub with millions of LED lights and an indoor park; the National Zoo of Malaysia (Zoo Negara) in Ampang Jaya, the largest zoo in Malaysia with more than 4,000 animals; Sepang International Circuit in Sepang, the venue for the Formula One Malaysian Grand Prix, the A1 Grand Prix and the Malaysian Motorcycle Grand Prix; the Sultan Salahuddin Abdul Aziz Shah Mosque; Wat Chetawan and Sunway Lagoon in Bandar Sunway, Malaysia's top theme park.

 Other attractions in Selangor include Batu Caves in Selayang, Shah Alam Gallery and Selangor State Library in Shah Alam, the Sultan Abdul Aziz Royal Gallery, Alam Shah Palace, GM Klang Wholesale City, and Crab Island (Pulau Ketam) off Port Klang.
 The most popular beaches in Selangor are located at Bagan Lalang, Sepang Gold Coast, Batu Laut Beach and Morib Beach.
 There are also a number of pristine nature sites such as the Firefly Sanctuary, Kuala Selangor Nature Park in Kuala Selangor, Malaysia Agriculture Park Bukit Cerakah in Shah Alam, Commonwealth Forest Park and Forest Research Institute Malaysia (FRIM) in Selayang, and Ampang Recreational Forest and Kanching Recreational Forest in Ampang Jaya.

 Selangor is also well known as a haven for massage and spa lovers.
-Since 2009 there has been an increase in businesses operating as traditional massage and reflexology parlors.
+Since 2009, there has been an increase in businesses operating as traditional massage and reflexology parlors.
 While most of the businesses are genuine, some brothels masquerade as massage parlours and spas; the Royal Malaysian Police frequently raid such establishments when they receive tip-offs from the public.